Social Activists and Public Advocates

 Records, 1984–2009, 30 cubic ft.
 (APAP–323)

-The Urban Documentation Project Records contain the research of New York City-based investigative journalist Matthew Reiss.
-Reiss, who has published in major dailies like The New York Times and The Village Voice, examined the waste industry, the environment, and related interests in New York State and across the country, including financial, political, and industrial motivations and actions.
-Reiss also lectures on journalism at the City University of New York and Rutgers University.
-The collection features reporter notebooks; interviews, including ones on VHS and audio cassette tapes; drafts; research materials, including studies and data; newspaper clippings; correspondence; legal files; and a significant number of subject files.
+The Urban Documentation Project Records contains research related to the waste industry, the environment, and related interests in New York State and across the country, including financial, political, and industrial motivations and actions.
+The collection features interviews, including ones on VHS and audio cassette tapes; drafts; research materials, including studies and data; newspaper clippings; correspondence; legal files; and a significant number of subject files.

 UNITED UNIVERSITY PROFESSIONS (UUP) ORAL HISTORY PROJECT

 Collection, 1970–1990, 2.0 cubic ft. and 53 audio tapes (APAP–099)